turksmathstuff/turksmathstuff.github.io/mathreasoning.md

 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiw4NvVC94AvC1zBc4Sxjbay) to a YouTube playlist of videos about the materials in the notes.

 ## Notes 05
+Solving some simple equations.
+Solving systems of linear equations using calculators, subsitution, elimination (linear combinations), and symmetry.
+Using your calculator to solve a system of equations.
+Solving a system of three equations in three unknowns.
+Introducing the idea of a matrix to solve a system of equations.
 Also, [here's a link](https://drive.google.com/file/d/0B11F_FpivrRiWndzMm41R0FBUUU/view?usp=sharing) to a set of problems that are associated with these notes.
 Not sure why that particular document exists!

 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiYnl4dFAtX1BzeTg/view?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZixrL1siCNZF09YNYUmBtHBI) to a YouTube playlist of videos about the materials in the notes.

 ## Notes 06
+Properties of exponents (and some radicals).
 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRidDVoNmJjYVlyQ0E/view?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiy61kYzKd6lYqUGfFea4yko) to a YouTube playlist of videos about the materials in the notes.

 ## Notes 07
+Lines and linear functions.
+Evaluating linear functions.
+Point-slope form; slope-intercept form; standard form; general form.  _x_- and _y_-intercepts of a linear function.
+Parallel and perpendicular lines (and the relationship of their slopes).
+Distance between a point and a line.
+Graphing linear functions.
+Equation of a circle.
+Circle through three points.
 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiR1JMWjVTdXlBMW8/view?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiyfidC-2QvCcI1Mud9Q8m6l) to a YouTube playlist of videos about the materials in the notes.